RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.2_deployuserprofile.md

 	  sidecar.istio.io/inject: "true"
 ```

-Before deploying the service, you need to a reference to the local image you built in the previous lab.
+Before deploying the service, you need a reference to the local image you built in the previous lab.
 ```
 USER_PROFILE_IMAGE_URI=$(oc get is userprofile -o jsonpath='{.status.dockerImageRepository}{"\n"}')
 echo $USER_PROFILE_IMAGE_URI